MicrochipTech/unicens-linux-daemon/cfg/README.md

 | Node           | NetworkController        | Enum: *OS81118*, *OS81119*, *OS81210*, *OS81212*, *OS81214*, *OS81216*       |
 | Node           | NetworkControllerVersion | The firmware version string (like *V2.4.0-76_RELEASE*)                       |

-Additional to the attributes mentioned above, **all** tags have an optional attribute called Description.
+Additional to the attributes mentioned above, **all** tags have an optional attribute called _Description_.

  - Description=".."
 	 - Any short string explaining the intention about that specific tag.